Skip to main content

 When organizations set a target of 100% renewable power, they might distinguish between being matched by vs. powered by renewables.

 Powered by means you are directly powered by a renewable power source, say a hydro dam.
-In that scenario, the electrons flowing into your device can only come from that source, so you can confidently say that you are 100% powered by renewables.
+In that scenario, the energy the device receives only originates from that source, so you can confidently say that you are 100% powered by renewables.

 alt_text